 Being Good Sucks: Diplomacy is rather useless in many games as everyone that is not of your faction or under your rule is an obstacle to you and your plans for world conquest.
 The only time diplomacy is useful is early on when you don't want a strong faction bearing down on you.
 Even then, they'll eventually terminate their diplomatic relations with you at anytime for no good reason.
 (See Violence is the Only Option)

 The Berserker: It's possible to have one of these as a retinue member.

-Bilingual Bonus: Played straight in 'Empire and Napoleon, where units will answer to your commands in their respective languages.
+Bilingual Bonus: Played straight in 'Empire, Napoleon and Shogun 2, where units will answer to your commands in their respective languages.
 Averted in all previous games, where units responded instead with (badly) accented English.

 Blessed with Suck: Can sometimes apply to High Command (and Chivalry, where it exists) Generals.
 Sure, they give a massive boost to morale whilst they're on the battlefield and make battles loads easier, but if they die, the hit to your army's morale is huge - far bigger than simply losing a captain, and thus statistically far more likely to push them over breaking point.

 Bloodless Carnage: Played with in the total war series.
 Rome had none, while Medieval II had some blood splatter, and units became bloody after getting into melee.
 However, Napolean and Empire were played straight, with battlefields being bloodless despite the dozens of corpses.

 Nearly all Total War factions feature a militia or infantry unit that isn't especially special, but forms the backbone of any smart commander's army or city garrison.
 Militia especially, as they keep your town defended.